gospeldesk/www.gospeldesk.org/_posts/2024-02-20-welcome-to-gospel-desk.md

 ---
 title: Welcome to Gospel Desk
-excerpt: Gospel Desk is an Orthodox Christian blog by Chad Whitacre, for participation in the life of the Church.
+excerpt: Gospel Desk is an Orthodox Christian blog by Chad Whitacre, to participate in the life of the Church.
 image: /2024/welcome-to-gospel-desk/social.webp
 ---